liu-kan/gfm-rag/docs/workflow/training.md

 fred gehrke,played for,cleveland   los angeles rams
 ```

 You need to create a configuration file for pre-training.
-Here is an [example](../../workflow/config/stage2_kg_pretrain.yaml):

 ??? example "gfmrag/workflow/config/stage2_kg_pretrain.yaml"